ercantekeli/Netflix/README.md

 # Netflix_Survey_Form

-https://ercantekeli.github.io/netflix/ you can check my netflix survey form practice.
+https://ercantekeli.github.io/netflix/ you can check my netflix survey form practice on the link.